crypt0kitik/Data_Management_ETL_MySQL_Python/README.md

 shipper_dim
 supplier_dim

-I opted for the easiest option and first of all i combined all nessexary data from different excel files to ones that i need for the SQl scheme

-I need to use columns of this data in order to create a star schema in SQL

-2. I need to insert into the start shema data from column that i chosed in the previous step I need to do it using python script
-For this I need
+2. I inserted into the start shema data using Python For this I needed
 --> wirte Python script
 --> clean data (keep in mind, that prices are in euros and in classicmodels in dollars
 + we are interested only in month / year level information it will be better to have